ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 The impact of these technologies is felt less in more analogue industries, such as health, education or energy.

+This section will cover:

-Before we look at energy & machine learning together, we will explain three concepts that are often misused & confused
+Before we look at energy & machine learning together, we will explain three concepts that are often misused & confused:

 - artificial intelligence (AI)
 - machine learning
 - deep learning

-- is the hype justified?
+We will finish this first section with a discussion of if is the hype justified?

 ![fig2]({{ '/assets/ml_energy/ai-ml-dl.png' }})